 General(Ed)

 A STA may use ANQP to retrieve information as defined in Table 8-184 from a peer STA.
-The ANQP query request uses the Query List ANQP-element comprised of ANQP-elements Info IDs from Table 8-184 that have an ANQP-element type of S in Table 10-10.
-The ANQP query request is transported in the Query Requst field of GAS Request frames as per 10.24.3.1.4.
-The ANQP query response is transported in the Query Response field of GAS Response frames, as per 10.24.3.1.4.
+The ANQP requests use ANQP-elements that include the ANQP-element type of Q in Table 10-10.
+The ANQP query request uses the Query List ANQP-element comprised of ANQP-elements Info IDs from Table 8-184.

+These ANQP requests are transported in the Query Requst field of GAS Request frames as per 10.24.3.1.4.
+The ANQP responses are transported in the Query Response field of GAS Response frames, as per 10.24.3.1.4.

+(see REVmc 3.3)